- Pulmonary hypertension is a serious medical condition that can lead to heart failure.

 - magnetic resonance imaging (MRI) of your chest

-- pulmonary angiogram
+- a pulmonary angiogram

 How is pulmonary hypertension treated?